-QTAC CODE MINIMUM SELECTION THRESHOLD 2021 5 LOWEST AT AR TO I OFFER 2021 DURATION START SEMESTER HONOURS DUAL PROGRAM AVAILABLE ADMISSION REQUIREMENTS ATAR / IB ADJUSTED UNADJUSTED 74100 2507 78 / 28 78.1 77.15 3 years full-time (or part-time equivalent) 1, 2 St Lucia Management, Qld Year 12 (or equivalent) General English subject (Units 3 & 4, C)
+QTAC CODE UQ CODE MINIMUM SELECTION THRESHOLD 2022' LOWEST ATAR TO RECEIVE AN OFFER 2022 ^{>} DURATION START SEMESTER CAMPUS DUAL PROGRAM AVAILABLE ADMISSION REQUIREMENTS ATAR / IB ADJUSTED UNADJUSTED 741001 2507 78.00 / 28 80.00 80.00 3 years full-time (or part-time equivalent) 1, 2 St Lucia Additional year of study Qld Year 12 (or equivalent) General English subject (Units 3 & 4, C)

-- Minimum (adjusted) selection threshold 2021 is the minimum score that was considered for an offer of a place to all applicants. - Lowest ATAR to receive an offer refers to all recent secondary students who were offered a place for Semester 1, 2021.
+- Minimum (adjusted) selection threshold 2022 is the minimum score that was considered for an offer of a place to all applicants. - Lowest ATAR to receive an offer refers to all recent secondary students who were offered a place for Semester 1, 2022.
 The lowest ATAR (Adjusted) refers to the ATAR plus any adjustment factors.
 The Lowest ATAR (Unadjusted) refers to the lowest ATAR excluding any adjustment factors.